Renault FT: World War II and after

-Renault FT tanks were also fielded in limited numbers during World War II, in Poland, Finland, France, Greece, Romania and the Kingdom of Yugoslavia, although they were already obsolete.
+Renault FT tanks were also fielded in limited numbers during World War II, in Poland, Finland, France, Romania and the Kingdom of Yugoslavia, although they were already obsolete.
 In May 1940, the French Army still had seven front-line battalions, each equipped with 63 FTs, one under-strength battalion as well as three independent companies, each with 10, for a total organic strength of 504.
 105 more were in service in the colonies of Morocco and Algeria and 58 in French Levant, Madagascar and Indochina.
 Some FT tanks had also been buried within the ground and encased in concrete to supplement the Maginot Line.

 The fact that several units used the Renault FT gave rise to the popular myth that the French had no modern equipment at all; actually, they had as many modern tanks as the Germans; however, the majority had one-man turrets and were less efficient than German tanks such as the Panzer III and IV.
 The French suffered from strategic and tactical weaknesses rather than from equipment deficiencies, although many of the French tanks were also markedly slow (unlike the German tanks of the time).
 When the best French units were cut off by the German drive to the English Channel, around 390 FTs, previously used for training or stored in depots, joined the 184 to 192 FTs in service with internal security units.
 The Wehrmacht captured 1,704 FTs.
 They used about 100 for airfield defence and about 650 for patrolling occupied Europe.
 Some were used by the Germans in 1944 for street-fighting in Paris, but by this time they were hopelessly out of date.

 Vichy France used Renault FTs against Allied invasion forces during Operation Torch in Morocco and Algeria.
 The French tanks were no match for the newly arrived American M4 Sherman and M3 Stuart tanks.
 The last combat of the French Army FTs was during the Japanese invasion of French Indochina, when a section defended the Hue fortress.

-The last "combat" use may have been in the 1980s during the Soviet–Afghan War, when some FTs were reportedly used as pillboxes or roadblocks.
+The last known use was in the 1980s during the Soviet–Afghan War, when some FTs were used as pillboxes or roadblocks.

+In 2003, derelict former Afghan military Renault FTs were found by US occupation forces in Afghanistan.

 Derivatives

 The FT was the ancestor of a long line of French tanks: the FT Kégresse, the NC1, the NC2, the Char D1, and the Char D2.
 The Italians produced the FIAT 3000, a moderately close copy of the FT, as their standard tank.

 The Soviet Red Army captured 14 burnt-out Renaults from White Russian forces and rebuilt them at the Krasnoye Sormovo Factory in 1920.
-Nearly 15 exact copies, called "Russki Renoe", were produced in 1920–1922, but they were never used in battle because of many technical problems.
+Nearly 15 exact copies, called "Russkiy Reno", were produced in 1920–1922, but they were never used in battle because of many technical problems.
 In 1928–1931, the first completely Soviet-designed tank was the T-18, a derivative of the Renault with sprung suspension.